 Four years of undergrad.
 Five years (or more) of graduate school.
 Postdocs.
 We’re talking a minimum of 10 years from start to finish in order to become a Licensed Psychologist!
 If you’re like me, you are paying your tuition and school expenses largely through student loans, whether federally funded or private loans.
 Each year, that number keeps adding up.
 What was once a small hill has now formed into a mountain of debt!
 And once you’re no longer a student, that mountain looms over you as you begin a required low repayment plan.

 But what can a student do?
-Here are seven tips from my recent experience as a 29-year-old early career psychologist.
+Here are seven tips from my experiences a 32-year-old early career psychologist.

-Tip #1: Understand capitalization of interest and make sure to pay interest off as you go.
+1. Understand capitalization of interest and pay off interest as you go.

 Capitalization happens when student loan interest adds up over some specified period of time and is added to your principal loan balance.
 When this happens, the amount of interest increases as your principal balance increases; in essence, a snowball effect that makes the debt mountain get bigger and bigger.

 It is highly recommended that you pay this interest while in school in order to keep your principal balance down.

 2. Understand the difference between Subsidized and Unsubsidized loans.

 Subsidized loans are government loans which do not collect interest while you are a full-time student.

 Unsubsidized loans do collect interest while you are a student.